prabhat00155/onnx-odsc-tutorial/README.md

 # Performant cross-platform ML/DNN model inferencing on cloud and edge with ONNX Runtime
-In this workshop, we will demonstrate how to train PyTorch and Scikit-Learn machine learning models, convert them to the [ONNX](onnx.ai/) format, and inference the converted model with [ONNX Runtime](https://github.com/microsoft/onnxruntime).
-Finally, we will deploy the models to Azure as a hosted service.
+In this workshop, we will demonstrate how to train PyTorch and Scikit-Learn machine learning models, convert them to the [ONNX](onnx.ai/) format, and inference the converted model with [ONNX Runtime](https://aka.ms/onnxruntime).
+Finally, we will deploy the models to Azure as a hosted service using Azure Machine Learning in order

 ## Pre-Requisites
 You will need an Azure subscription for this workshop.
 When you [sign up for a new account](https://azure.microsoft.com/en-us/free/), you can get $200 free credit for the first 30 days.
 You **will not** be automatically charged after the credits are used up and/or the trial period ends.
 You must explicitly upgrade your free account to a pay-as-you-go plan to continue using Azure after the 30-day trial.
 Credit card information is only used for identity validation.
 For more questions about the free trial period, please check the [FAQ](https://azure.microsoft.com/en-us/free/free-account-faq/).